 It was one of those eureka moments that rarely happens.
 But would it be all that I thought it would be?
 There was only one way to find out.

 With a small list of ingredients in hand, we retreated to the closet that we call our kitchen and began our little science experiment.
 The most time-consuming part of this whole procedure is making the mac and cheese.
 Just cooking the noodles, takes about 11 minutes.

 Once the macaroni noodles are cooked you simply drain them and then add them back to the pot with whole milk, butter and the cheeses of your choice.
 We used 3 kinds of cheese in our recipe.
 A sharp cheddar, white cheddar, and Monterrey Jack.
 The end result was an ooey gooey cheesy surprise that can be made as a side.
 You can use whichever cheeses float your boat.

 Lastly, we grounded the crab legs and added them to the mac and cheese.
 I prefer real crabmeat, as opposed to imitation crab.

 Making the cheddar biscuits was the easiest part.
 The box comes with two packages.
 You simply add water, butter and that’s it.
-Combine the mac and cheese mix into the biscuit mix and form them into balls.
+Combine the mac and cheese mixture into the biscuit mix and form them into balls.

-After a short bake, this crab cake meal was ready for it’s big reveal.
+After a short bake, this crab cake meal was ready for its big reveal.
 These beauties had a wonderful golden color when they came out of the oven.
 We couldn’t wait to see what our funky creation tasted like.
-I was so relieved when I discovered that they we everything I hoped they would be and more.
+I was so relieved when I discovered that they were everything I hoped they would be and more.